 Step 6: Putting in the vibrator

-joystick shaft, around the top of the where the folds in the rubber begin.
+It’s time to start assembling the joystick vibrator.
+Get the silicone sealant and squirt a generous amount around the inside of the joystick shaft, around the top of the where the folds in the rubber begin.

-the glue.
+Make sure you’ve already reinserted the cut toggle piece before you apply the glue.
 Insert the tip of the vibrator body and push it up slightly into the shaft of the joystick.

 Keep this piece inverted while it dries (we set ours upside down inside a drinking glass).
 Support the attached wires and parts as necessary so the vibrator doesn’t get pulled out of upright position.